 The Salem region has a mild climate and is a beautiful blend of vineyards, waterfalls, brilliant gardens, historic museums, rich culture, and culinary delights.
 The scenic beauty, amenities and hospitality of the region is the “cherry on the top” when holding an event in the Most Oregon Part of Oregon!

 Get a Planner’s Perspective

 Don’t just take our word for it, hear what these planners had to say.

 “We’re so lucky to work with a community like Salem.
 Everybody from the city staff to the team at Travel Salem, to the local community – they’ve all been welcoming and eager to make this event successful.
 We wouldn’t have had the success we’ve had without this high–level of cooperation and collaboration.
 Our athletes have noticed, and IRONMAN 70.3 Oregon has quickly become a favorite.”

 OREGON STATE FAIR AND EXPO CENTER

 Sports Covered: Multipurpose indoor, multipurpose outdoor

-Spread across 185 acres, the Oregon State Fair and Expo Center presents a tremendous wealth of options for tournament planners.
-The Jackson-Long Building offers 48,000 square feet of indoor space to work with, ideal for hosting indoor sporting events as well as boat or RV shows.
-The Pavilion is a 5,000–seat arena with 30,504 square feet of floor space to work with, while the L.B.
+Spread across 185 acres, the Oregon State Fair & Expo Center presents a tremendous wealth of options for tournament planners.
+The Jackman–Long Building offers 48,000 square feet of indoor space, ideal for hosting indoor sporting events as well as boat or RV shows.
+The Pavilion is a 5,000–seat arena with 30,504 square feet of floor space, while the L.B.
 Day Amphitheater is the go–to spot in town for outdoor concerts, with seating for 8,900.

-Sports Covered: Softball, baseball, soccer, running, fishing, boating
+Sports Covered: Softball, baseball, soccer, running, fishing, kayaking, boating

 Sports Covered: Baseball